joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-sound/capturing-sound-input.md

 <div>

-The Microphone class lets your application connect to a microphone or other sound input device on the user’s system and broadcast the input audio to that system’s speakers or send the audio data to a remote server, such as Flash Media Server.
-You can access the raw audio data from the microphone and record or process it; you can also send the audio directly to the system’s speakers or send compressed audio data to a remote server.
+The Microphone class lets your application connect to a microphone or other sound input device on the user's system and broadcast the input audio to that system's speakers or send the audio data to a remote server, such as Flash Media Server.
+You can access the raw audio data from the microphone and record or process it; you can also send the audio directly to the system's speakers or send compressed audio data to a remote server.
 You can use either Speex or Nellymoser codec for data sent to a remote server.
 (The Speex codec is supported starting with Flash Player 10 and Adobe AIR 1.5.)